 What is the menopause?

-The menopause is a natural part of ageing when menstruation stops, that usually occurs between 45 and 55 years of age.
+The menopause is a natural part of ageing when menstruation stops.
+It usually occurs between 45 and 55 years of age.
 In the UK, the average age to reach the menopause is 51.

 Workplace support and guidance